star-whale/starwhale/docs/docs/quickstart/standalone.md

 ```

 :::note
-The Starwhale version is currently under alpha preview, thus `--pre` is required.
+The Starwhale client version is currently under alpha preview.
+Thus `--pre` is required.
 :::
 :::note
 Starwhale standalone requires Python 3.7 or above.
-Today starwhale only supports Linux and MacOSX platform.
-Windows is coming soon.
+Currently, Starwhale only supports Linux and macOS X. Windows is coming soon.
 :::

-At the installation point, we recommended you follow the [doc](../standalone/installation.md).
+At the installation stage, we strongly recommend you follow the [doc](../standalone/installation.md).

-## Downloading the Example
+## Downloading Examples

-Download the starwhale example code by cloning Starwhale via:
+Download Starwhale examples by cloning Starwhale via:

 ```bash
 git clone https://github.com/star-whale/starwhale.git
 cd starwhale/example/mnist
 ```

-We will use ML/DL HelloWorld code `MNIST` to start your starwhale journey.
+We will use ML/DL HelloWorld code `MNIST` to start your Starwhale journey.
 The following steps are all performed in the `starwhale/example/mnist` directory.

 ![Core Workflow](../img/core-workflow.gif)